3DCoded/3MS/README.md

 **[Happy Hare v3 Beta is RELEASED!](https://github.com/3DCoded/3MS/issues/29)**

+#### Even though Happy Hare v3 is beta, it is strongly recommended to switch to Happy Hare firmware.
+See [3MS Quickstart](https://github.com/moggieuk/Happy-Hare/wiki/Quick-Start-3MS).

 - New users should use the [BTT MMU Board](https://3dcoded.github.io/3MS/setup/controllers/bttmmb/) setup, as this is natively supported by Happy Hare.
 - Existing 3MS mainboards configurations will be converted to be compatible with Happy Hare, but the MMU board is still recommended.